tarunjr/tweet-news/README.md

 # tweet-news
-A collection of articles mined and organised from twitter feeds.
+A collection of latest trending news articles mined from twitter stream.

 Worked completed:
   - Stream Twitter feeds to Kafka